Domari language: Status

 In the 1940s, the Dom began to abandon their nomadic culture and began settling and working in the local economy.
-This led to the next phenomenon; the assimilation of Dom children in the primary school system which marked the first generation to grow up in an academic environment alongside Arab children.
+This led to the next phenomenon: the assimilation of Dom children in the primary school system, which marked the first generation to grow up in an academic environment alongside Arab children.
 Consequently, this 1940 generation do not fluently speak the Domari language.
 Arabic replaced their native Domari, and became the language of cross-generation communication.
 In Jerusalem, it is estimated there are about 600-900 members of the Dom population in Jerusalem.
 Less than 10% can effectively communicate in Jerusalem Domari.

 Comparison with Romani

 Domari was once thought to be the "sister language" of Romani, the two languages having split after the departure from the Indian subcontinent, but more recent research suggests that the differences between them are significant enough to treat them as two separate languages within the Central (Hindustani) group of languages.
-The Dom and the Rom are most likely to be descendants of 2 different migration waves out of India, separated by several centuries.
+The Dom and the Rom are most likely to be descendants of two different migration waves out of India, separated by several centuries.
 According to Matras:

 There remain similarities between the two, aside from their shared Central zone Indic origin, indicating a period of shared history as itinerant populations in the Middle East.
 These include: shared archaisms, which have been lost in the Central Indo-Aryan languages over the millennia since Dom/Rom emigration, a series of innovations connecting them with the Northwestern zone group, indicating their route of migration out of India, and a number of radical syntactical changes, due to superstrate influence of Middle Eastern languages, including Persian, Arabic and Byzantine Greek.

-Orthography

-Since Domari is a minority Middle-Eastern language for a specific community of speakers, it did not have a standard orthography for many years; therefore many writers have used differing spelling systems (similarly to what happened with Ladino).
-Most Middle-Easterners used the Arabic script, while scholars made do with a modified Pan-Vlakh Latin-based alphabet.

-Modified Pan-Vlakh orthography

-In 2012, Yaron Matras used such a system in his recent publications on this subject where the Pan-Vlakh orthography served as a basis, with several modifications: